davidjohnstone/alt/README.md

 Alt is a clean and simple alternative interface to NewsBlur by [David Johnstone](http://davidjohnstone.net).

 Alt is hosted online at [altfeedreader.com](http://www.altfeedreader.com/).
-The [introductory blog post](http://davidjohnstone.net/blog/2013/06/alt-is-a-simpler-and-prettier-interface-to-newsblur) has more information about Alt.
+The [introductory blog post](http://davidjohnstone.net/blog/2013/06/alt-is-a-simpler-and-prettier-interface-to-newsblur) has more information.

 ## Getting it running